1. What is the breed mix of the Stabiliser® ?

 The pricing system is based on the genetic merit of the animals.
 This is established by the ABRI evaluation system using EBVs and three multi-trait Breeding Indexes.
 The Multipliers collectively agree the pricing schedule each year.

-Bulling heifers are priced based on their purity with full pedigree animals valued highest with lower prices for first cross (F1), second cross (F2), third cross (F3) and fourth cross (F4).
+Bulling heifers are priced based on their purity with full pedigree animals valued highest with lower prices for first cross (F1), second cross (F2), third cross (F3), fourth cross (F4) and fifth cross (F5).

 11. What traits are you interested in improving in the Stabiliser® ?